 - Failing To Figure Out How Much House You Can Afford

 - If you begin the home buying process without thoroughly looking at your finances, you’re most likely going to end up wasting your time and energy.
 As a homebuyer, your primary goal is to purchase a house with a monthly payment you can easily afford.
+And once you set a budget, stick to it.
+We know it can be tempting to overbid in a competitive market.

 - After going through and organizing your finances, make sure to use a mortgage calculator.
 Tools like this can help you see what you can easily afford, what might be a bit of a stretch and what is absolutely outside of your price range.